pixa-pics/pixa-pics.github.io/README.md

 As a team we have a commitment to work collaboratively, and participate with maximum transparency and thus lastly, we also supports free speech, anti-corruption and net neutrality facing it with **the swords of code we are forging to improve the third web’s major update.**

-## D) Special features
+## D) :medal_military: Special features

 Screenshot of the minima's laboratory of pixa.pics (which is a pixel art editor).

 * Create pixel art from your pictures and draw, cut, select, do anything.
 * Have fun with NFTs weighting as low as ~10-100Kb.
 * Restore and colorize B/W while scaling up to 12x images.

-## E) Technology
+## E) :crown:	Technology

 * Low-Level-JavaScript just like [asm.js](http://asmjs.org/) or SIMD.js for blazing efficient color operation
 * Multi-threading (Web [Worker](https://github.com/pixa-pics/pixa-pics.github.io/blob/main/src/js/utils/worker-pool.js))